theodoremoreland/CheeseCatalog/README.md

 A web application managing a catalog of cheeses.

-_This application was for an assignment at LaunchCode's Lc101 2018 (originally named Cheese MVC Persistent)_
+_This application was for an assignment at LaunchCode's Lc101 2018 (originally named Cheese MVC Persistent)._

 ## Table of contents